tronprotocol/documentation/TRX/Tron-doc.md

 ```
 But if you are using wallet-cli, you can use 21 bytes address, like 0000000000000000000041ca35b7d915458ef540ade6068dfe2f44e8fa733c
 3、variable assignment
-solidity has address constant assignment, if using 21 bytes address the compiler will throw out an error, so you should use 20 bytes address, like:
+Solidity has address constant assignment, if using 21 bytes address the compiler will throw out an error, so you should use 20 bytes address, like:
 ```
 function assignAddress() public view {
         // address newAddress = 0x41ca35b7d915458ef540ade6068dfe2f44e8fa733c; // compile error